sanskrit/raw_etexts_english/blogs/manasataramgini/2008-05-25_upasana-of-the-1112-vilasini-s.md

 +++
-title = "upAsana of the 11/12xa0vilAsinI-s"
+title = "upAsana of the 11/12 vilAsinI-s"

 +++
 One of the (apparently) extinct and distinct branches of the kula system